October 9, 2022

-Instead of having to wait for hours to see the incoming data in standard reports, we can check that within seconds.
+Instead of waiting hours to see the incoming data in standard reports, we can check that within seconds.

 Learn more about DebugView here.

-However, keep in mind that even if you see the data in the DebugView, it is still a good practice to occasionally take a look at other reports (standard or explorations) to be 100% sure that everything works fine.
+However, remember that even if you see the data in the DebugView, it is still a good practice to occasionally look at other reports (standard or explorations) to be 100% sure that everything works fine.

 #11.
 Enhanced Measurement

-Previously, Google Analytics was capable of tracking just pageviews (if you had a default setup without any additional customization).
+Previously, Google Analytics could track just pageviews (if you had a default setup without any additional customization).
 If you don’t have any time or budget to implement additional events, GA4 can give you more out of the box.